Merchant FAQ's

 Is Scout an auction?

-Kind of yes, we allocate the stock that we have been given to Scout to the highest bids in order of amount so the higher the customer bid the better chance there is of winning, every night we run an auction to sell to the highest bidders and gradually lower the minimum price that they need to enter the auction one day at a time to ensure that we sell at the highest price first, maximising margin for the merchant.
-We set up what these daily reduction of minimum level is with you during the onboarding process.
+Kind of yes, we allocate the stock that you have chosen to be Scouted to the highest bids in order of amount so the higher the customer bid the better chance there is of winning, every night we run an auction to sell to the highest bidders and gradually lower the minimum price that they need to enter the auction one day at a time to ensure that we sell at the highest price first, maximising margin for the merchant.

 How long does the consumer have to use the voucher?